Jonathan Agassi Saved My Life: Production

 The film was reedited in 2022 for the upcoming release in the US.

 The film was supported By the Makor Foundation for Israeli Films and Channel 8 (Israel).

-The Sound Design & Mix were doen by Itzik Cohen.
+The Sound Design & Mix were done by Itzik Cohen.

 Release

 A reedited version of the film will be released theatrically in the US starting at the Village East by Angelika in New York on May 13, and at Laemmle Theaters in Los Angeles on May 20.
 The Film was previously screened on BBC Four in March 2020.

 Festivals and awards

 The film had its international premiere at the International Documentary Film Festival Amsterdam in November 2018.